 An Exhibitor may submit one example of any beekeeping-related photography of their own composition.
 The photograph(s) must be related to some aspect of apiculture, and must be the original composition of the Exhibitor.
-All photographs comprising each exhibit must be at least 5"x7" in size.
+All photographs must be between 5"x7" and 8"x10" in size.
 The photograph(s) must be mounted, matted, or framed.
 The photograph(s) must stand up for display; either equipped with an easel back, or the entrant must provide an easel on which to display the exhibit.
 Judges evaluate entries on the following: subject matter, aesthetic appeal, technical proficiency, creativity, and originality.
 A white index card with a description of the item must accompany each exhibit.